takapi327/ldbc/docs/src/main/mdoc/en/reference/Connector.md

 }
 ```

-※ Note that if you specify an Out parameter with `registerOutParameter`, the value will be set at `Null` for the server if the parameter is not set with the `setXXX` method using the same index value.
+*Note: When specifying an Out parameter with `registerOutParameter`, if the same index value is not used to set the parameter with the `setXXX` method, the value will be set to `Null` on the server.*

-## Unsupported feature
+## Unsupported Features

 The ldbc connector is currently an experimental feature.
 Therefore, the following features are not supported.
-We plan to provide the functionality as it becomes available.
+Feature provision will be carried out sequentially.

-- Connection Pooling
+- Connection pooling
 - Failover measures
 - etc...